KZedan/pacman-vr/journal.md

 Day 1 :
-Decided on augmented reality children's book app running on unity with vuforia AR package Built simple augmented reality app of  3d polygon characters appearing when image is tracked by mobile phone camera

--Received feedback from Alice on project: worries that unity projects are hard to debug and that there might not be enough manual programming.
+-Decided on augmented reality children's book app running on unity with vuforia AR package -Built simple augmented reality app of  3d polygon characters appearing when image is tracked by mobile phone camera -Received feedback from Alice on project: worries that unity projects are hard to debug and that there might not be enough manual programming.
 She also felt our project didn't have a clear enough end-goal